 MATH 1130 Calculus I, 1140 Calculus II, 2050 Linear Algebra, 2060 Calculus III, 2600 Differential Equations

 PHYS 1110, 1120 Introductory Physics I & II

 Exact course requirements vary at different engineering institutions and should be closely monitored by your advisor.

 Specific requirements for engineering programs vary considerably with the dual degree in mind and the engineering college.
 Since this is an intensive program and the sequencing of courses is critical, it is advisable that you become engaged in it as early as possible.

-For further information, contact Terrence Flower.
-Ph.D. of the Physics Department or Yvonne Ng.
-M.S.M.E of the Mathematical Sciences Department.
+For further information, contact Terrence Flower (Ph.D.
+Physics) or Yvonne Ng.
+(M.S.
+Mechanical Engineering) in the Mathematics and Physics Department.